cncf/tag-security/assessments/projects/custodian/joint-review.md

   Modification](https://attack.mitre.org/techniques/T1484/) - certainly if c7n
-  is running with an IAM/AD/LDAP role with write permissions to access control services, c7n itself could be used for privilege elevation attacks, simply by manipulating the c7n policy yaml.
+  is running with an IAM/AD/LDAP role with write permissions to access control services, c7n itself could be used for privilege elevation attacks, simply by manipulating the c7n policy YAML.
 See Valid Accounts item below.
 * [Implant Internal Image](https://attack.mitre.org/techniques/T1525/) - it is
   plausible that a docker or other container distribution of c7n could become available which is malicious.
 Inspection of running containers could be